tangledhelix/DP_whorepoem/README.md

 ### Transcriber's notes ###

 ```
+Some inconsistencies in spelling, hyphenation, and punctuation have been
+retained.

+[text]
+This file uses _underscores_ to indicate italic text and ~tilde~ to indicate
+gesperrt text (which was  s p a c e d   o u t  for emphasis in the original).

+[html]
+Some typographic conventions have been normalized, e.g., the use of small
+capitals to begin each stanza.

 p.
 7: changed cant’t to can’t (If he cant’t eat)
 p.
 9: changed tanght to taught (lessons you’d been taught)
 ```